majid-khonji/terminal-secretary/README.md

 The tool operates in three modes: Ask, Check, and Inline.

 **Check Mode**
-- Triggered by pressing Ctrl+G.
+- Triggered by pressing Ctrl+G after highlighting an error message in your terminal
 - Use this mode to analyze and get suggestions for any strange errors by highlighting the error text before pressing the shortcut.
+- The plugin automatically handles spacial charecters like double qoutes in your clipboard

 **Ask Mode**
 - Activated by pressing Ctrl+S.